The Virgo Garden

 Mercury, the winged-footed messenger of the gods, rules the sign of Virgo, so a sculpture of him could be a great focal point.
 Mercury is associated with thought, communication and dexterity, and all three are likely to come into play in designing and building a Virgo garden.

-As worry and their perfectionist tendencies can prey on their nerves (and digestive systems), a place where they can unwind and just be is a real tonic.
-Where's the bottle of wine?
+As Virgo's perfectionist tendencies can prey on their nerves (and digestive systems), a place where they can unwind and just be is a real tonic.